 Paper grades will be lowered for lateness, sloppiness, lack of proofreading, bad English, lack of necessary documentation, faulty logic, or failure to follow directions for the assignment.
-Please study the directions for writing assignments, elsewhere in this syllabus.
+Study the directions for writing assignments, elsewhere in this syllabus.
+Ten point penalty for unauthorized email submission.